ctfs/write-ups-2015/icectf-2015/forensics/document-troubles/README.md

 **Points:** 30
 **Description:**

-> We found this <a target='_blank' href='/problem-static/stage2/forensics/doc_troubles/file.docx'>document</a>, and we think it contains the flag.
+> We found this [document](file.docx), and we think it contains the flag.
 Can you find it?

 **Hint:**